 Businesses who have opted out of offering the traditional company car to employees (sometime called grey Fleet) believing that moving to a cash-for-car, personal contract purchase scheme or letting the employee use their own car when driving for work removes their health and safety responsibilities, it does not.

-Driving for work is one of the most dangerous work-related activities performed by employee.
+Driving for work is one of the most dangerous work-related activities performed by an employee.

-Fatal road collision are treated by the police as ‘unlawful killing’ until proven otherwise, if and when appropriate, may interview the employee, managers and directors.
+Fatal road collisions are treated by the police as ‘unlawful killing’ until proven otherwise.
+If and when appropriate they may interview the employee, managers and directors.

-Under today’s legislation, if the company’s actions or lack of them (failure to comply with Health and Safety at Work Act 1974) is deemed to have contributed to the death/deaths, company’s directors/owners may be charged with corporate manslaughter.
+Under today’s legislation, if the company’s actions or lack of them (failure to comply with Health and Safety at Work Act 1974) are deemed to have contributed to the death/deaths, the company’s directors/owners may be charged with corporate manslaughter.

-Organisations that don’t act are gambling with the lives of their staff and therefore failing to provide appropriate ‘duty of care’ and are missing an opportunity to reduce vehicle operating costs and protect ‘brand image and brand value’
+Organisations that don’t act are gambling with the lives of their staff and are therefore failing to provide an appropriate ‘duty of care’.
+In doing so, they are missing the opportunity to reduce vehicle operating costs and protect their ‘brand image and brand value.